lightscalar/pyro/README.md

 # The Application

 Okay, so we've got our data modeled.
 Now how do we create an API from these `Pyro`-based classes?
-We create a `pyro` `Application`, as we did above.
-Let's reproduce that example here, and discuss it in more detail.
+We create a Pyro `Application` instance, as we did above.
+Let's reproduce that example here, and discuss in greater detail what is going on:

 ```python
 from pyro.basics import *